SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     Possible causes/remedies:

-    Happen during job submission time.

     This error mostly happens if a user has no access to certain Slurm qos.
-For example, when only NESAP users had access to a qos allowing job submission to the regular partition for over 2 hrs of run time on KNL nodes, non-NESAP users would see this error when submitting a job longer than 2 hours.
+For example, a user who doesn't have access to the `realtime` would see this error when submitting a job to the qos.

+### Runtime errors

 -   Error message: